Paternity

 How is a father named on a child’s birth certificate?

-• has been declared by the Family Court or the High Court to be the father of the child.
-See “Declaration of paternity” in this section
+• declared by the Family Court or High Court to be the child’s father,

 Acknowledgement of paternity